reanblock/noir-zk-proof-demo/README.md

 To recap:

 * Alice knows the password
-* Bob knows the password hash
+* Bob only knows the password hash (NOT the actual password!)

-Generate an empty placeholder `Prover.toml` by running: ``
+Generate an empty placeholder `Prover.toml` by running:

 ```bash
 nargo check